 - After changing diapers

-- After cleaning up a child who has used the
+- Following the cleaning up a child who has used the

 - After blowing your nose, coughing, or sneezing